 Just west of downtown Los Angeles, Santa Monica contains one of the most legendary beach scenes in the United States.
 Santa Monica also boasts an abundance of great restaurants and excellent nightlife spots.
 The 3 miles of shoreline are renowned as some of the best in the area thanks to the soft sands, ideal weather and bevy of attractions.
-"State Beach," as its known, averages about 340 days of sunshine a year and acted as the backdrop for the popular television series "Baywatch."
+"State Beach," as it's known, has over 200 days of sunshine a year and acted as the backdrop for the popular television series "Baywatch."

 Venice Beach's claim to fame is its boardwalk.
-Hosting a daily procession of eclectic characters and scantily clad beachgoers, the boardwalk never fails to impress out-of-towners.
+Hosting a daily procession of eclectic characters and scantily clad beachgoers, the boardwalk generally impresses out-of-towners.
 Past visitors loved checking out the area's unique scene (including the open-air Muscle Beach and the Hotel Erwin's High Rooftop Lounge), although some cautioned that the parts away from the pier were not appropriate for younger children.
+Other travelers note that the boardwalk sometimes reeks of cannabis.
 Also, remember that Venice Beach can get crowded on sunny days and is better suited for sunbathing, not swimming.